Timing is Everything: Circadian Rhythms as a Pillar of Health

 When Circadian Rhythms Fall Out of Sync

 Mounting evidence shows that when our circadian rhythms are frequently out of sync, multiple aspects of health can suffer.
-Researchers are now linking circadian disruption to a startling range of health issues, from metabolic diseases and mood disorders to impaired immunity and even cancer.
+Researchers are now linking circadian disruption to a startling range of health issues, from metabolic and cardiovascular diseases to impaired immunity and even increased cancer risk.

-• Cancer risk: Even more sobering, the link between circadian disruption and cancer has grown so strong that the World Health Organization’s cancer research arm (IARC) has classified night shift work as “probably carcinogenic to humans”.⁴ The IARC based this 2019 determination on both animal evidence and human studies indicating that disturbances to the light-dark cycle can promote cancer development.
+Cancer risk: Even more sobering, the link between circadian disruption and cancer has grown so strong that a Working Group of international experts convened by the International Agency for Research on Cancer (IARC) has classified night shift work as “probably carcinogenic to humans”.⁴ The IARC based this 2019 determination on both animal evidence and human studies indicating that disturbances to the light-dark cycle is associated with carcinogenicity.

-• Mental Health and Cognitive Function: Anyone who has pulled an all-nighter or travelled across time zones knows how this abrupt disruption of circadian rhythms can affect mood and thinking over several days.
+Mental Health and Cognitive Function: Anyone who has pulled an all-nighter or travelled across time zones knows how this abrupt disruption of circadian rhythms can affect mood and thinking over several days.
 Research confirms there is a strong two-way relationship between circadian rhythms and mental health.
-For instance, studies have found that disrupting circadian rhythms, whether through jet lag, shift work, or even exposure to light at night, can precipitate or worsen depressive symptoms in vulnerable people.⁵ Researchers, including Dr. Rajaratnam, have explored how circadian clock disruption might underlie cognitive impairments as well.⁶ There is even emerging evidence tying chronic circadian disruption to a higher risk of neurodegenerative diseases such as dementia over the lifespan.⁷ While this research is still evolving, it underscores that our brain function is tightly intertwined with the rhythms of our internal clock.
+For instance, studies have found that disrupting circadian rhythms can precipitate or worsen depressive symptoms in people who are vulnerable.⁵ Researchers, including Dr. Rajaratnam, have explored how circadian clock disruption might impact alertness and cognitive impairments in shift workers.⁶ There is even emerging evidence suggesting circadian disruption may increase risk of neurodegenerative disorders such as dementia.⁷ While this research is still evolving, this all underscores that our brain function is tightly intertwined with our internal circadian rhythms.

 In our fast-paced world, it’s easy to ignore the quiet ticking of our biological clocks.
-But as science continues to show, circadian rhythms influence far more than just sleep- they’re foundational to nearly every aspect of our health.
-Dr. Rajaratnam often highlights that improving circadian health isn’t just a lifestyle optimization, it’s a neuroscience-based strategy for prevention.
-When practiced consistently, this approach can lead to improved metabolic health, enhanced mental function, increased emotional resilience, and a reduced risk of chronic disease.
+But as science continues to show, circadian rhythms influence far more than just sleep, they’re foundational to nearly every aspect of our health.
+Dr. Rajaratnam often highlights that improving circadian health isn’t just a lifestyle optimization; it’s a neuroscience-based strategy for prevention.
+When practiced consistently, this approach can lead to improved metabolic health, sharp mental function, greater emotional resilience, and a reduced risk of chronic disease.

 You can begin today.
 Some of the highest-leverage actions for strengthening your circadian rhythm include: